little-arhat/styleguide/ruby_style.md

 * Use non-OO regexps (they won't make the code better).
 Freely use
   \#~, $0-9, $~, $` and $' when needed.

+* Use parentheses when unpacking values from expression

+        (a, b, c) = d

 ## Naming: